The best of Irving Fine’s work is touched by genius and has stayed in limited circulation on the concert stage.

 Additionally, he spent “one week of agony” writing a 6,000-word article, “The Story of Twentieth-Century Music”; this would be published by the Grolier Society in 1948 as a chapter in the Book of Knowledge, and he was paid $200, a good fee in those days.

-I found the book on eBay for $4.99.
+Today, the book is on eBay for $4.99.
 The essay is naturally dated but is still an interesting read.
 It’s not easy to compress all this information into something for a general audience.

 As mentioned at the top of the page, Irving Fine recorded the two middle movements of Music for Piano in the early Fifties.
-As far as I know, the whole set was not committed to disc until 1991, when Michael Boriskin recorded an essential New World recital that includes the three short sonatas by Fine’s great friend Harold Shapero.
+As far as I know, the whole set was not committed to disc until 1991, when Michael Boriskin recorded a wonderful recital for New World.
+The CD also includes the three short sonatas (sometimes called Three Amateur Sonatas) by Fine’s great friend Harold Shapero.